kh-elbrus/exadel-final-project/README.md

 ## Summary

-- Short and informative text about our goals and achievements
+- // TODO: Short and informative text about our goals and achievements

 ## Wiki